instituutnederlandsetaal/BlackLab/doc/technical/index-formats/integrated.md

 ### termorder - indexbuffers for a sorted view on the terms

-- int[number of terms n]: termID2InsensitivePos - sort positions of the terms (i.e. what position would the term have after sorting the list of terms insensitively)
+- int[number of terms n]: termID2InsensitivePos - sort position (insensitive) of each term; i.e. the first item is the sort position of term id 0, the second item is the sort position of term id 1, etc.
-- int[number of terms n]: insensitivePos2TermID - what term would be at this position if the list was sorted?
+- int[number of terms n]: insensitivePos2TermID - all term ids in alphabetical order (insensitive); i.e. the first item is the term id with the lowest sort position; the last item is the term id with the highest sort position.
-- int[number of terms n]: termID2SensitivePos - sort positions of the terms (i.e. what position would the term have after sorting the list of terms sensitively)
+- int[number of terms n]: termID2SensitivePos - sort position (sensitive) of each term; i.e. the first item is the sort position of term id 0, the second item is the sort position of term id 1, etc.
-- int[number of terms n]: sensitivePos2TermID - what term would be at this position if the list was sorted?
+- int[number of terms n]: sensitivePos2TermID - all term ids in alphabetical order (sensitive); i.e. the first item is the term id with the lowest sort position; the last item is the term id with the highest sort position.

 ### termindex - where to find term strings